|

 product rarely removes all the stains.
 To deal with

-heavy metals, such as iron, copper and manganese, the
+heavy metals, such as iron, copper and manganese, a

 this information will be helpful.